 Talking of ‘Scrubs’, over Lockdown the two stars of the show, Zach Braff and Donald Faison, started doing a podcast, talking about each episode of the show.
 It’s very funny and I love the chemistry between them.
 It’s called ‘Fake Doctors Real Friends’ and well worth a listen.

-319: My Choosiest Choice of All with Bill Lawrence – Fake Doctors, Real Friends with Zach and Donald
+409.5: A Conversation with Richard Kind – Fake Doctors, Real Friends with Zach and Donald

 Finally I can’t recommend a Podcast without giving another plug for the UTTERLY MAGNIFICENT ‘Older and Wider’ Podcast with Jenny Eclair and Judith Holder.
 Please, Please sign up to this.
 You won’t regret it.

-Ep 96.
-The one with the bucking up, some kilner jars and a new robot friend – Older and Wider Podcast
+Ep 102.
+The one with the triumphs, tennis elbow and some not very confident Bird chat – Older and Wider Podcast

-- Ep 93.
-The one with the terrible singing, face recognition and some festive chat.
+- Ep 102.
+The one with the triumphs, tennis elbow and some not very confident Bird chat